 PwBD Reservation in Vacancies

 Under Section 34 of the RPwD Act 2016, 4% of identified posts are reserved for PwBD candidates — 1% each for PwBD-1, PwBD-2, PwBD-3, and 1% combined for PwBD-4.
-For CSE 2026, the notification provisionally lists 40 vacancies out of ~979 total as PwBD-reserved.
+Each year's notification lists the provisional number of PwBD-reserved vacancies and a service-wise identification of which posts are suitable.
 Some services (notably IPS for blindness, IFS for severe physical disability) do not identify any posts as suitable — verify the service-wise identification list in the CSE 2026 Notification's annexure.

 J&K Domicile Relaxation (1980–1989)